Advanced oxidation process

 Advanced oxidation processes (AOPs), in a broad sense, are a set of chemical treatment procedures designed to remove organic (and sometimes inorganic) materials in water and wastewater by oxidation through reactions with hydroxyl radicals (·OH).
-In practice within wastewater treatment, this term usually refers more specifically to a subset of such chemical processes that employ ozone (O_{3}), hydrogen peroxide (H_{2}O_{2}) and UV light or a combination of the few processes.
-Common AOP configurations often include Fenton and photo-Fenton systems, in addition to ozone/UV, TiO_{2}/UV photocatalysis, and Electro-Fenton systems.
+In practice within wastewater treatment, groundwater remediation and domestic water treatment, this term usually refers more specifically to a subset of such chemical processes that employ ozone (O_{3}), hydrogen peroxide (H_{2}O_{2}) and UV light or a combination of the few processes.
+Common AOP configurations often include Fenton and photo-Fenton systems, in addition to ozone/UV, TiO_{2}/UV photocatalysis, peroxone (hydrogen peroxide and ozone) and Electro-Fenton systems.

 Description

 AOPs rely on in-situ production of highly reactive hydroxyl radicals (·OH) or other oxidative species for oxidation of contaminant.
 These reactive species can be applied in water and can oxidize virtually any compound present in the water matrix, often at a diffusion-controlled reaction speed.
 Consequently, ·OH reacts unselectively once formed and contaminants will be quickly and efficiently fragmented and converted into small inorganic molecules.
 Hydroxyl radicals are produced with the help of one or more primary oxidants (e.g. ozone, hydrogen peroxide, oxygen) and/or energy sources (e.g. ultraviolet light) or catalysts (e.g. titanium dioxide).
 Precise, pre-programmed dosages, sequences and combinations of these reagents are applied in order to obtain a maximum •OH yield.
 Researchers are also exploring doped metal-oxide catalysts and carbon-based materials to boost radical yields and broaden pH operating windows.
 In general, when applied in properly tuned conditions, AOPs can reduce the concentration of contaminants from several-hundreds ppm to less than 5 ppb and therefore significantly bring COD and TOC down, which earned it the credit of being one of the most effective "water treatment processes of the 21st century".
 Current research also focuses on reducing energy demand and minimizing byproducts produced during the process—such as bromate—to improve the viability of AOP implementation in different industries.

 The AOP procedure is particularly useful for cleaning biologically toxic or non-degradable materials such as aromatics, pesticides, petroleum constituents, and volatile organic compounds in wastewater.
 Additionally, AOPs can be used to treat effluent of secondary treated wastewater which is then called tertiary treatment.
 The contaminant materials are largely converted into stable inorganic compounds such as water, carbon dioxide and salts, i.e. they undergo mineralization.
 A goal of the wastewater purification by means of AOP procedures is the reduction of the chemical contaminants and the toxicity to such an extent that the cleaned wastewater may be reintroduced into receiving streams or, at least, into a conventional sewage treatment.